 Islands that obstruct the flow of traffic to and from the sink, refrigerator, stove and primary workstations will create bottlenecks.
 An island should be at least 4 feet long and 2 feet deep and it needs enough room for people to move and work around it.
 Kitchen renovation experts say that unless your kitchen is at least 8 feet deep and 12 feet long, you shouldn’t even consider an island.

 Ignoring Your Recycling

 As recycling becomes even more important, dealing with trash in kitchen design has gone beyond sticking a bin under the sink.
 Make a plan to manage your trash efficiently and responsibly — incorporate sorting bins for recyclables into your kitchen design.

 Choosing Not To Work with Kitchen Design Professionals

-Starting a kitchen design project to save money is a common mistake; it can actually waste more money, time and energy if you do it wrong.
+Starting a kitchen design project yourself in order to save money is a common mistake; it can actually waste more money, time and energy if you do it wrong.
 Professional designers have the latest ideas and information, and they can help you identify your needs and translate them into an efficient plan that fits your taste and budget.

-The best kitchen design fades in the presence of stinky cooking odors.
 If you’ve ever walked into someone’s home and smelled last night’s fish lingering in the air, you’ll understand the importance of good ventilation.
 Inexpensive range hoods simply circulate dirty, stale air, while a good ventilation system will improve the quality of your indoor air.
 It also helps keep your kitchen cleaner and extends the life of your appliances.
 Although it can be a big investment, a good ventilation system makes cooking and dining more pleasant, especially if your kitchen opens to a living area or family room.